Citizens UK: Political philosophy

 Citizens UK works to build permanent alliances of citizens to exercise power in society.
-It sees its role in the UK's political system as determinant of the distinction between Civil Society from the State and the Market.
+It sees its role in the UK's political system as determinant of the distinction between Civil Society on the one hand and the State and the Market on the other.
 Community organising and the role of the professional Community Organiser is seen as working out how to take back power from the State and the Market by holding them accountable.
 In a democratic society there is a need for a genuine public discourse concerning justice and the common good.

 London Citizens

 London Citizens is the largest civil alliance in the Citizens UK network.
 The oldest of the four London chapters is The East London Communities Organisation, better known as "TELCO", formed in 1996 at a founding assembly gathering over 1,300 people from 30 different institutions.
 The other London Chapters are South London Citizens (2004), West London Citizens (2005), and North London Citizens (2011).

 London Citizens' most high-profile campaigns included those to establish a London living wage, an urban Community Land Trust and CitySafe havens in high streets as a way of tackling knife crime and street violence.

 London Citizens has in its four chapters over 240 organisations in membership.
 In local neighbourhoods small actions are undertaken such as those to prevent a factory from contaminating the area with noxious smells, stopping drug dealing in school neighbourhoods and getting safe road crossings established.
 Over time larger campaigns were undertaken.
 Before Mayoral elections for the Greater London Authority in 2000, 2004 and 2008 major Accountability Assemblies were held with the main mayoral candidates.
 They were asked to support London Citizens and work with them on issues such as London Living Wage; an amnesty for undocumented migrants; safer cities initiatives and development of community land trust housing.
 South London Citizens held a citizens enquiry into the working of the Home Office department at Lunar House and its impact on the lives of refugees and migrants.
 This resulted in the building of a new visitor centre at Lunar House in Croydon.